radar/ryanbigg.com/_posts/2021-03-04-getting-started-with-contracting-in-australia.markdown

 Once I've invoiced the client, received the money and correctly set aside the GST amount, it's math time.

-For the sole-tradership that I operate, there are business expenses that need to be taken of on usually a recurring rate.
+For the sole-tradership that I operate, there are business expenses that need to be taken of on usually a monthly recurring rate.
+There are some that are _yearly_ as well.
 These provide me with a baseline cost of what it's going to take to run the business this month.
+The yearly ones get divided by 12 and treated like a monthly cost, except the money is transferred into the business savings account.

 ### Pay yourself

-Using that base number, I can then work out that my tax rate is somewhere in the range of 37c-45c in the dollar, depending on if I end up making more than $180k this year or not.
+Using that base number, I can then work out that my [income tax rate](https://www.ato.gov.au/rates/individual-income-tax-rates/) is somewhere in the range of 37c-45c in the dollar (after certain amounts), depending on if I end up making more than $180k this year or not.
 This depends on how many weeks I can work this year.
 This is impossible to predict, given the nature of contracting work.
 Tide goes in, tide goes out.

 So I err on the side of it being 45c instead of 37c.
 To make the mental math easy, I take whatever I get paid and put away half (50%) of that into a savings account that is then, essentially, untouchable.
-That then goes to paying my quarterly tax bills that I get from the government.
+That then goes to paying my quarterly BAS bills that I get from the government with the money set aside for tax reasons listed in the BAS as a "tax withheld" amount.

 Previously, I was on a Pay-as-you-go quarterly payment plan with the government thanks to my [Leanpub royalties](https://leanpub.com) -- but that'll be changing to a quarterly Business Activity Statement soon due to the increased nature of my "business's" earnings.

-By the time tax time comes around and I talk to my tax agent (below) -- if there's still leftover money in the savings account then that gets rolled into the general transaction account for the business and I'll spend it on things that I need, or transfer it into my family's accounts.
+By the time tax time comes around and I talk to my tax agent (below) -- if there's still leftover money in the savings account then that gets rolled into the general transaction account for the business and I'll spend it on things that I need, or transfer it into my family's accounts as an extra bonus.

 I then take 9.5% of whatever I get paid and put that directly into my superannuation.
-This leaves me with 40% to split up according to my family's budget.
-Some of that goes into a savings account to provide a buffer for when I take annual leave or sick leave.
-Thinking more about the salary split: I should probably take ~11% of the total and put it purposefully aside to cover sick leave / annual leave.
-Calculated as 6 weeks of the year (6/52), so ~11%.
-That would probably make more sense than taking it out of the family's joint savings account.

-Money, it's hard!
+When I retire, I want money to be able to live, so this is a sensible choice.
+I could contribute more here.

+I also take 5% out of this total amount for leave entitlements.
+I am (unfortunately) not invulnerable, so I will need paid sick leave from _somewhere_, and occasionally I might like to leave my computer so annual leave needs to be accounted for too.
+This really should be somewhere in the range of 11-12%, as annual + sick leave entitlements are usually in the range of 6 weeks of the year (11.5% of the year)... but I'm bootstrapping my consulting business now and I'm choosing to take fewer leave days for the moment.

+By this point I've deducted these things from my business's income:

+* Running the business expenses
+* Tax obligations (both GST + personal income tax)
+* Superannuation
+* Leave entitlements

+The rest of this money then goes into my family's bank accounts.

 ## Get it in writing

+Next up: contracts!

 My wife is an ex-lawyer and read over a contract that I drafted using my significant (read: completely lacking) legal expertise.